Blueprint SDK — API

 - Description: union type alias representing any of the four possible action types.
 Use for type annotations when a parameter, variable, or attribute can accept any action type.

-- Alias for: one of the possible action classes:
+- Union for one of the possible action classes:

 NCDepositAction,NCWithdrawalAction,NCGrantAuthorityAction, orNCAcquireAuthorityAction. - Constraint: must be an instance of one of the classes above.